ABarancewicz/Introduction_to_ML/README.md

 ### Debugging python <a name="debugging"></a>

 ### Virtual environments <a name="venv"></a>
+Virtual environments are considered to be best practice when working with Python, but what are they?
+A virtual environment is essentially a place where you can install python packages without them being installed system-wide.
+By default, whenever you install a package into python it is installed into a folder in your base python installation.
+This means that when you install a package it will be present in all your python projects.
+This can make your python gloval environment cluttered and can lead to reproducibility issues due to having many packages installed and not knowing which packages are required.

+Instead, good practice is to make a virtual environment for every project you work on.
+This means that you can install only the packages that are needed for your project, and others can easily reproduce your virtual environment so that they can run your code.
+The way that these environments are created is with the
+[venv command](https://docs.python.org/3/library/venv.html), and packages can be installed with [pip install](https://packaging.python.org/en/latest/tutorials/installing-packages/).

+For a guide on how to use venv you can look at [this article](https://realpython.com/python-virtual-environments-a-primer/) or the [python documentation](https://docs.python.org/3/library/venv.html).
+It is recommended that you make a virtual environment to use for all of the exercises in this guide.
 ## Data Extraction and Management <a name="data"></a>

 ### Data files <a name="files"></a>